tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/00-exercises.md

 % positions are in x,y pairs
 %   x is the horizontal scale increasing to the right,
 %   y is the vertical scale increasing up
-% move to the desired lower left pint of the text
+% move to the desired lower left point of the text
 2.5 in 5 in moveto
 ~~~